A Little Piece of Heaven (song): Background

 "A Little Piece of Heaven" was written by drummer The Rev. The song's demo was titled "Big Bear", and featured The Rev doing all the instruments and vocals.
 It was originally intended to be on a Halloween EP, but once the band's record label heard it, they insisted it be on the album.

 Lyrics and music

 "A Little Piece of Heaven" is about a man who, fearing that his proposal to her will be rejected, murders his girlfriend.
 He then eats her heart and rapes her corpse.
 The girlfriend then returns from the dead and murders him and eats his heart.
 The man then also comes back from the dead to make things right.
 The two reconcile, get married, and together they begin killing others.

-The song’s introduction interpolates Hungarian Dance No. 5 by Johannes Brahms.

 The National described the song musically as avant-garde metal.
 Songwriter The Rev stated the song was inspired by the works of Danny Elfman and his band Oingo Boingo.
 The band worked with brass and string sections for the song.

 Members of the band have compared the song to "an eight-minute movie".